kuyazee/Version-Assist/README.md

      - `dd`: Day (01-31)
      - `bn`: Build number for the day (00-99)

+4. Git Operations:
+   - By default, version bumps do NOT create git commits or tags
+   - Use `--auto-commit` to enable automatic git operations

 For detailed information about version management, including examples and best practices, see our [Version Management Guide](docs/version_management.md).

 Basic usage examples: